Permanent Contraception Methods

 Female sterilisation operations are only available free of charge on referral from your GP or other health care professional to the Gynaecology Unit at Sheffield Hospitals.

 Remember, even though sterilisation and vasectomy are permanent methods of contraception they will not protect against sexually transmitted infections (STIs).
-It may be advisable to still use condoms or femidoms (the female condom)
+It may be advisable to still use condoms (internal or external ones).

-Female sterilisation is a permanent and irreversible method of contraception.
+Sterilisation is a permanent and irreversible method of contraception for CIS women and those with a womb and ovaries.
 It involves a surgical operation under general anaesthetic to place clips on the fallopian tubes.
 This prevents eggs from getting into the womb.
-Eggs will still be released from the ovaries as normal, but they will be absorbed naturally into the woman’s body.
+Eggs will still be released from the ovaries as normal, but they will be absorbed naturally into the person’s body.

-In most cases, female sterilisation is more than 99% effective, and only one woman in 200 will become pregnant in her lifetime after having it done.
+In most cases, sterilisation is more than 99% effective, and only 1 in 200 people will become pregnant in their lifetime after having it done.

-For more information about female sterilisation please visit the NHS page here
+For more information about sterilisation please visit the NHS page here

 Vasectomy

 A vasectomy is a surgical operation carried out under local anaesthetic.
 During the operation the Vas Deferens (the tubes that carry the sperm from the testicles) are cut and sealed using a non-scalpel technique.
-This stops sperm being released when a man ejaculates.
+This stops sperm being released when a CIS man, or a person with a penis, ejaculates.

-After the operation it can take up to 6 months for the remaining sperm in the tubes to be cleared and until a man has received 2 clear sperm tests another method of contraception should be used.
+After the operation it can take up to 6 months for the remaining sperm in the tubes to be cleared and until someone has received 2 clear sperm tests another method of contraception should be used.

 Although vasectomy should be considered as a permanent method of contraception, the operation may be reversed but success rates vary dependent on how long it has been since the operation.

 In most cases, vasectomy is more than 99% effective.
-Out of 2,000 men who are sterilised, one will get a woman pregnant during the rest of his lifetime.
+Out of 2,000 people who are sterilised, one will get someone pregnant during the rest of their lifetime.

 If you would like further information or to discuss a vasectomy, please speak to your GP to arrange a referral.